There are new policies that make it extremely difficult to apply for asylum at the U.S.-Mexico border. Learn more.

 - Avoid traveling outside the U.S. except for emergencies.
 If you must leave the country, you will need to file Form I-131 with USCIS to re-enter the USA.
 You may not be allowed back into the country.

 Yes.
 If you are denied asylum, you can ask for a judge to review your decision given by the asylum officer.
-This will put you in defensive asylum processing.
+This will put you in defensive asylum processing before the immigration court.
 An immigration judge will review your case and give a new decision.

 Defensive asylum process